Fact: Black women receive more formal education than black men.

 Think about it.
 If you were the white man that she chose, would you want to be option B, because she couldn’t find the black man she truly wants?
 As I outlined in my article about interracial dating, we need to be choosing our partners for the right reasons.
 Most of all, it should be organic.

 I also believe that to be happy in a relationship, you do not need to marry someone who has the same educational level as you.
 In complimentary relationships, the two personalities balance each other (yin & yang).

-You want to go to college to play sports?
+Do you want to go to college to play sports?
 All you need is a minimum score based on a sliding scale.
 That’s the message we send boys.
-We teach girls to be independent, and self-sufficient, while emphasizing a focus on the highest levels of education.
-However, we coddle, and carry our boys.
+We teach girls to be independent, and self-sufficient while emphasizing a focus on the highest levels of education.
+However, as in my post, ” Are You Raising Your Son To be The Very Man You Wouldn’t Date?”
+We coddle and carry our boys.
 Then we allow them to meet the bare minimum, as long as they graduate.
-This typically happens in single parent households, or parenting situations where the father is absent, or barely active in the son’s life.
+This typically happens in single-parent households or parenting situations where the father is absent, or barely active in the son’s life.

 For future generations, we need to start there.